abukatar/devdocs/guides/v2.1/cloud/onboarding/onboarding-tasks.md

 store services, complete store set up and customization work, and more.

-For a new project, the first step after getting the welcome email is to secure Admin access to the project by changing the password on the Project Owner account.
+For a new project, the first step after getting the welcome email is to secure Admin access to the project by changing the password on the Account Owner account.

 You can submit a password change request using either of the following methods:

--   Locate the welcome email sent to the Project Owner email address and follow the link to change your password.
+-   Locate the welcome email sent to the Account Owner email address and follow the link to change your password.

 -   Copy the store URL from the [Project Web Interface]({{ page.baseurl }}/cloud/project/projects.html). into a browser.
 Then, append `/admin` to the end of the URL to open the sign in page.
-Click the "Forgot password?" link to send a password change request to the Project Owner email address.
+Click the "Forgot password?" link to send a password change request to the Account Owner email address.

 After you submit the password change request, check your email for the password reset notification.
 If you do not get the email, check your spam folder.